 Stage 2 proposes to expand the facility to the east and include, but not be limited to:

-Consultation for Stage 2 continues with stakeholders including our community, Basketball Australia, Basketball NSW and PCYC to ensure the development of one of regional Australia’s prominent destination for indoor sporting content.
+Consultation for Stage 2 will continue with stakeholders including our community, national, state and community sport user groups and PCYC to ensure the development of one of regional Australia’s prominent destination for indoor sporting content.

 A copy of the Lauren Jackson Sports Centre Stage 2 Feasibility Study can be found by selecting the below button.